Agustín de Jáuregui

-Agustín de Jáuregui y Aldecoa (May 17, 1708/1711 – April 29, 1784) was a Spanish politician and soldier who served as governor of Chile (1772–80) and viceroy of Peru (1780–84).
+Agustín de Jáuregui y Aldecoa (17 May 1711 – 29 April 1784) was a Spanish politician and soldier who served as governor of Chile (1772–80) and viceroy of Peru (1780–84).
+He was born in Lekaroz in the Kingdom of Navarre, Spain in 1711.
+He traveled to South America in 1740 as a soldier serving at Cartagena de Indias.
+He was then appointed royal governor of Chile in 1772, and later moved to the Viceroyalty of Peru after of the end of his term in Chile in 1780.

 Early life

 Jáuregui was born in Lecároz, the son of Matías de Jáuregui and of his wife, Juana María de Aldecoa.

 At the age of 25 he entered the military, serving at Cartagena de Indias (now in Colombia) during the British siege in 1740.
 He rose to the rank of lieutenant general, and became a knight of the Order of Santiago.

 Before his appointment as governor of Chile, he also served in Honduras, Puerto Rico and Cuba.
 In 1772, while resident in Spain, he was named governor by authority of King Charles III.
 In October of that year he embarked for Peru with his son Tomás.
 His wife, a native of Havana whom he had married there, remained in Spain.